-This visa needs to be applied for outside of Thailand and generally takes 2 visits to organise.
+This visa needs to be applied for outside of Thailand and generally takes 2 visits to organize.
 You’ll need to travel to Thailand within 3 months of the visa being granted and it grants, as per the name, a 60-day single stay.
-If you leave you will forfeit the remaining days on the visa unless you obtain a Visa re-entry permit (available at immigration departments or the airport.)
+If you leave you will forfeit the remaining days on the visa unless you obtain a Visa re-entry permit (available at the immigration departments or the airport.)
 Unless you have suddenly had to leave Thailand and are dumping the majority of your SETV it may be easier just to reapply for a new SETV in your destination country.

-Multiple-Entry Tourist Visa (METV) or “6-month multi entry visa”
+Multiple-Entry Tourist Visa (METV) or “6-month multi-entry visa”

 Like the SETV, you’ll need to apply outside of Thailand.
 This grants you unlimited entries over a six-month period with each stay no longer than 60 days.
 This is the visa that best fits most digital nomad requirements (except, obviously, being able to legally work.)